 Investigative reporter Matt Peacock of the Australian Broadcasting Corporation will deliver the keynote speech at the 8thAnnual International Asbestos Awareness Conference, the Asbestos Disease Awareness Organization (ADAO) announced.

 Peacock has been a thorn in the side of asbestos manufacturers in Australia since he first began reporting on the dangers of asbestos in the 1970s.

-ADAO also announced the honorees at the event, held March 30-April 1 in Los Angeles.
-Honorees include a variety of notable individuals, including U.S. Representatives, mesothelioma doctors, mesothelioma patients, and more.
+ADAO also announced the honorees at the event, held March 30 to April 1 in Los Angeles.
+Honorees include a variety of notable individuals, including U.S. Representatives, mesothelioma doctors, mesothelioma patients and more.

 At the conference, outstanding individuals and organizations from around the world are recognized for their efforts and commitment to helping victims of asbestos, pushing for a ban on asbestos around the world, in addition to generally raising awareness.
 The event strives to end the development of asbestos-related diseases like mesothelioma, a cancer of the lining of the lungs which claims the lives of between 2,000 and 3,000 people annually.

 U.S. Representative Steve Cohen (D-Tennessee) will receive the Tribute of Hope Award, an accolade earned for his constant commitment to the fight for an asbestos ban.